One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release: One-point statistics

 Applying cuts in redshift rejects radio sources and the source density per cell decreases significantly.
 In Table \ref{tab:redshiftcuts} we show how the total number of LoTSS-DR1 value-added sources changes after applying `mask z' for different minimal values of redshift, without and with a flux density threshold of $1$~mJy.
 For about $51\%$ of all radio sources redshift information is available and this number does not change significantly when we restrict the analysis to radio sources with flux densities above 1 mJy.

 The distribution of radio sources with available redshift estimate is shown in Fig.~\ref{fig:zhistfluxthresholddndodz} for the four samples with flux density thresholds of $1, 2, 4$ and $8$~mJy, respectively.
 The brighter samples show the mode of the distribution at $z \approx 0.7$, while the $2$~mJy sample is bimodal and the $1$~mJy sample has its mode at $z \approx 0.1$.
+The median redshift increases continuously from $0.50$ for the $1$~mJy to $0.64$ for the $8$~mJy sample.
 This is in good qualitative agreement with the expectation (supported also by the simulations discussed above), that the brighter samples are dominated by AGNs at relatively high redshift while in the faintest sample SFGs at lower redshift start to dominate the statistics.
 First classifications of AGNs and SFGs in the LoTSS-DR1 catalogue have been done by \cite{Hardcastle2019} and \cite{Sabater2019}.
 We additionally separated all sources with available redshift information after masking with `mask z' by the $33$ and $66$ percentiles, which are:

 respectively.
 From these three samples we inferred the differential source counts, which are presented in Fig. \ref{fig:lotssdiffcountsredshift}.
 These differential source counts support the above expectation, that the source distribution at fainter flux densities is dominated by objects at lower redshift and vice versa at brighter flux densities by objects at higher redshift.